 Needless to say, maple roasted Brussels sprouts became a staple in our household.
 But something was nagging at me.
 As much as I loved the maple sprouts, I did not love adding maple syrup to them.
 As a matter of principle, I try not to use sweet ingredients in savory dishes, or at least limit them as much as I can.
 The less added sugar we consume (even natural forms of sugar), the better off we are.

-So tonight I tried roasting the Brussels sprouts in the oven without adding any maple syrup.
+So tonight I tried roasting the Brussels sprouts in a 425 F oven without adding any maple syrup.
 They were wonderful!
 The secret is to use plenty of butter, mix everything so that the sprouts are well coated, then bake in a hot oven until the Brussels sprouts are very crispy and caramelized.

 It’s interesting to see that even without a sweetener, the baked Brussels sprouts contain enough natural sugar that they become beautifully caramelized.